 The final number of unserved and underserved BSLs that will require BEAD funding is unknown at this time.
 PBDA will allocate \$200 million for broadband expansion through the U.S. Treasury-funded Capital Projects Fund's Broadband Infrastructure Program (CPF BIP) prior to the allocation of BEAD funds.
 As part of this process, BSLs will be subjected to enforceable commitments because of CPF BIP and therefore will impact the fundability and status of BSLs.
 A final, definitive number of locations requiring broadband infrastructure investments will be known after the disbursement of other PBDA funds, the BEAD Challenge Process, and the application period for BEAD.
-However, it is the intent of PBDA that all serviceable locations within the Commonwealth will be addressed through federal funding.
+However, it is the intent of PBDA that all serviceable locations within the Commonwealth that desire access to internet will be addressed through federal funding.

-Definition of Project Areas
+Definition of project areas